 They are not necessarily used in the same ways

 or for the same reasons

-All my Nashville students are required to take an Orientation To Beads and Jewelry Findings class before beginning any technique, project or design theory classes.
-Here they begin to learn the kinds of choices beaders and jewelry artists make when creating jewelry.
+I strongly suggest taking my online ORIENTATION TO BEADS AND JEWELRY FINDINS class online before beginning any technique, project or design theory classes.
+Here they begin to learn the kinds of choices about materials and techniques beaders and jewelry artists make when creating jewelry.

-An extended ORIENTATION series of 18 short videos is available online, as well,encompassing 5 1/2 hours of materials teaching you how best to think about and make choices about how to buy, how to use, and when to use various types of glass, crystal and metal beads and findings, stringing materials, adhesives, techniques, clasps, tools, and more.
+This ORIENTATION series of 18 short videos is available online, encompassing 5 1/2 hours of materials teaching you how best to think about and make choices about how to buy, how to use, and when to use various types of glass, crystal and metal beads and findings, stringing materials, adhesives, techniques, clasps, tools, and more.